th3matty/simpleRAG_BOT/readme.md

 ### Evaluating Chunking

-The system includes a script to evaluate document chunking strategies.
+The system includes different scripts to evaluate chunking strategies.
 To run the evaluation:

 ```bash
 cd backend